 2 This unit standard can be awarded with an Achieved, Merit, or Excellence grade as specified below.

 Evaluate a social structure means to form a critical opinion, based on reason and evidence, of a social structure in terms of its key aspects and of its influence on individuals and on society.
+The evaluation could include a consideration of Māori and/or Pasifika context(s).

 Evaluate a social structure in detail means to undertake an informed and coherent evaluation of the social structure.
 Features of an informed and coherent evaluation may include: